 - Contact the School on the first day of a child's absence by 8.50am at the latest; - Ensure their child arrives at school on time the school day starts at 8.55am.
-Late arrival after registers close may be classed as an absence -see Appendix 3 (Late to School Protocol) - Arrival after the register closes at 9.30 am or at 3:15 pm without satisfactory explanation will result in an unauthorised absence being recorded on the register.
+Late arrival will be written as an L on the register with the minutes late -see Appendix 3 (Late to School Protocol) - Arrival after the register closes which closes at 9.30am or at 1:15 pm without satisfactory explanation will result in an unauthorised absence being recorded on the register.